 Frequently Asked Questions

-BIOLO manufactures bags, film and straws that are certified biodegradable in soil, marine and freshwater environments.
+BIOLO manufactures bags, film and straws that are certified home compostable.
 BIOLO products offer everything you love about plastic with none of the guilt.

 BIOLO manufactures all of its products in the United States and sources all of its materials from domestic suppliers.